Vaguesan is an English teacher who loves to play the "Elder Scrolls" series and share his strategies with others.

-Launched Nov.
-11th 2011, The Elders Scrolls V: Skyrim is the long awaited follow up to Oblivion and possibly the most exciting installment to date of the legendary Elder Scrolls series.
+Launched on Nov 11th, 2011, The Elders Scrolls V: Skyrim was the long-awaited follow-up to Oblivion, and possibly the most exciting installment to date of the legendary Elder Scrolls series.

-Skyrim in a nutshell, is an open world RPG set in rich fantasy world on the continent of Tamriel.
-The player assumes the roll of a prisoner who is on their way to be executed when a dragon attacks and allows him or her to escape.
-It is up to the player character, who is as it turns out the last dragonborn (a powerful warrior anointed by the gods), to hunt down and destroy the returning dragons.
+Skyrim, in a nutshell, is an open-world RPG set in a rich fantasy world on the continent of Tamriel.
+The player assumes the role of a prisoner who is on their way to be executed.
+When a dragon attacks, the commotion allows him or her to escape.
+It is up to the player character, who is as it turns out the last Dragonborn (a powerful warrior anointed by the gods), to hunt down and destroy the returning dragons.

-Beyond the main quest line, players can enjoy numerous side quests, dungeons, loot, and fully realized cities and wilderness as well as the thrill of hunting down dragons to learn dragon shouts which will allow the player to slow time, teleport and even breath fire.
-All told the game is expected to have hundreds of hours of gameplay and almost endless replay-ability without even considering the mods and DLCs which will become available as the game matures.
+Beyond the main questline, players can enjoy numerous side quests, dungeons, loot, and fully realized cities and wilderness as well as the thrill of hunting down dragons to learn dragon shouts which will allow the player to slow time, teleport and even breath fire.
+All told the game has hundreds of hours of gameplay and almost endless replayability, without even considering the mods and DLCs.

 Skyrim's Character Development System

-The skill, stat, and leveling system of all prior elder scrolls games has been largely untouched.
-However, this time around Bethesda has decided to take it a new direction.
-Gone are the days of the bizarre and atmosphere breaking leveling system found in Oblivion where players would often avoid leveling their main skills in order to keep monsters from leveling up with the player.
-Instead Skyrim features much more intuitive leveling of both the player character and the monsters and npcs found in the world.
+The skill, stat, and leveling system of all prior Elder Scrolls games have been largely untouched.
+However, this time around, Bethesda has decided to take it a new direction.
+Gone are the days of the bizarre and atmosphere-breaking leveling system found in Oblivion, where players would often avoid leveling their main skills in order to keep monsters from leveling up with the player.
+Instead, Skyrim features a more intuitive leveling of both the player character and the monsters and NPCs found in the world.

-One major simplification is that all the core stats of the main character have been condensed down to 3 from the 8 stat categories found in Oblvion and Previous Elder scrolls games.
-The 3 mains stats governing your character will be health, stamina and magicka.
+One major simplification of the system is that all the core stats of the main character have been condensed down to three from the eight stat categories found in Oblivion and previous Elder Scrolls games.
+The three main stats governing your character will be health, stamina, and Magicka.

 Characters will also be able to specialize more by selecting perks represented in the world by various star signs.
-These perks function similarly to those found in fallout games, and allow players to make a wide variety of characters by selecting different perks.
+These perks function similarly to those found in Fallout games which allow players to make a wide variety of characters by selecting different perks.
 This too simplifies leveling while adding a lot more depth to character development and allowing for a huge variety of character builds.
-A player who wishes to play an archetypal warrior may want to select skills that give his weapons more devastating attacks as well as increasing his ability to block during combat, while a mage-like character might want to invest in perks that give greater magicka and offensive power.
+A player who wishes to play an archetypal warrior may want to select skills that give his weapons more devastating attacks as well as increasing his ability to block during combat, while a mage-like character might want to invest in perks that give greater Magicka and offensive power.
 Thieves or Assassins might go for traits that improve their bow and sneak skills and become more of a Sniper.

 The skills too have been cut down to just 18.
 Some of the magical skills found in Oblivion and Morrowind will be lumped together into similar schools to cut down on confusion.

-Gone too is the ugly and atmosphere breaking character information scroll.
-Instead, as depicted from these screen capture on the right, the player will look to the stars to determine his or her characters path to power.
+Gone too is the ugly and atmosphere-breaking character information scroll.
+Instead, as depicted from these screen capture above, the player will look to the stars to determine his or her character's path to power.

 A Word on Character Development and Builds